(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

-Your parents’ physical, mental, emotional, and financial health will have a major impact on how much you need to get involved at this point.
+Your parents' physical, mental, emotional, and financial health will significantly impact how much you need to get involved at this point.

 The first step in facing your fear is talking to your parents about their finances.
 If you aren't sure where to start, Cameron Huddleston's new book, Mom and Dad, We Need To Talk, might be what you need.

-This might be a challenging conversation, whether your parents have struggled with money or not.
-To meet them, “where they are” regarding talking about their financial health can require empathy and patience.
+Meeting them “where they are” regarding their financial health can require empathy and patience.

-Going through their credit card statements can help you determine if they have on-going payments or subscriptions that need to be addressed.
+Going through their credit card statements can help determine if they have ongoing payments or subscriptions that need to be addressed.

 You'll also be happy to learn that if your parents are struggling, there are numerous resources for seniors providing financial assistance.

-Financial Worry #11 – I’m afraid of trying to advance in my career
+Financial Worry #11 – Afraid of trying to advance in my career

 Even though you have the experience, education, and evaluations to back up your attempt to advance in your career, you find yourself questioning your qualifications.

-You have a severe case of impostor syndrome, and you’re struggling to believe you deserve what you’ve earned.
+You have severe impostor syndrome and struggle to believe you deserve what you've earned.

-Despite recognizing that your physical and emotional health are impacted by impostor syndrome, you haven’t considered how it’s hurting your financial health.
+Despite recognizing that your physical and emotional health is impacted by impostor syndrome, you haven't considered how it's hurting your financial health.